About

 Beyond FLOTO

-FLOTO is emerging as a powerful tool for multi-sensor data collection and analysis, opening new avenues for scientific exploration and innovation beyond broadband research.
+FLOTO is emerging as a powerful tool for multi-sensor data collection and analysis (see FLOTO: Beyond Bandwidth – A Framework for Adaptable, Multi-sensor Data Collection in Scientific Research), opening new avenues for scientific exploration and innovation beyond broadband research.
 We have adapted FLOTO to support the use of peripheral sensors to support emergent applications, including edge computer vision, air quality monitoring, and precision agriculture.

 FLOTO supports any Raspberry Pi-compatible peripheral through Linux dev sockets, facilitating the use of environmental sensors, cameras, and more.
 FLOTO’s device management dashboard simplifies peripheral installation and configuration by automatically detecting connected peripherals and requiring device owners to provide essential metadata and hardware configuration details.
 This enables developers to access comprehensive documentation and write applications tailored to specific peripherals.
 When deployed, the application accesses the necessary Linux sockets for data collection, and a customizable data uploader container allows for seamless data upload to cloud storage, showcasing FLOTO’s ability to bridge the gap between device owners and application developers for innovative IoT solutions.